Finance and Accounting for Non-Financial Managers Course

 IMPROVE YOUR KNOWLEDGE OF COMPANY FINANCES NOW

-- Finance and Accounting for Non-Financial Managers course, students will learn about the financial information provided by accountants and how to analyze that information to make informed decisions for improved profitability.
+- In the Finance and Accounting for Non-Financial Managers course, you will learn about the financial information provided by accountants and how to analyze that information to make informed decisions for improved profitability.

 - Receive training from a management professional with 30+ years of experience.